icuurd12b42/HotKeySpeak/README.md

 # HotKeySpeak
-Hot Key Speak is a AutoHotKey based system that allows defining javascript Command/Macros for Hot Keys and Voice Recognition.
+Hot Key Speak is a AutoHotKey based system that allows defining JavaScript Command/Macros for Hot Keys and Voice Recognition.
 Macros are contextual to the active application.

 ##Features
 1. Folder like Tree Context Nodes and Groups allows defining contextual commands.